netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 The SLS (simplified_language_syntax), reduces the complexity_of_english.
 With remarkably few characters!

 1. UNIVERSAL_UNDERSCORE, meanz: a single character to define all metadata.
 Underscore wrapped words meanz: PRIME_KEY.
-Underscores internally, are called sub_key.
+Underscores internally, are called omni_key.

 GOALZ_: most_human_readable and most_human_memorable, and most_human_usable!!!